-The Korean Ministry of Education recommends that higher education instruction be conducted in person and as such, this course has been designed for in person instruction and learning.
-Course sessions will not be recorded to fully engage in an interactive learning environment.
-PPTs will be available to view for 1 week after each class in a screen recording format (no audio).
+The Korean Ministry of Education recommends that higher education instruction be conducted in person, and as such, this course has been designed for in-person instruction and learning.
+Course sessions will not be recorded to encourage an interactive learning environment and best outcomes for learning.
+PPTs will be available to view for one week after each class in a screen recording format (no audio).